-Note: To complete this procedure, you need a sturdy metal hook to disconnect the idler-pulley spring, such as the Spring-Removal Tool (Toro Part No. 92-5771) available for order from your Authorized Service Dealer.
+Note: To complete this procedure, you will need a sturdy metal hook to disconnect the idler pulley spring, such as the Spring Removal Tool (Toro part number 92-5771) available for order from you Authorized Service Dealer.

-- 1. Lower the loader arms, shut off the engine, and remove the key. - 2.
+- 1. Lower the loader arms, stop the engine, and remove the key. - 2.
 Open the hood. - 3.
-Connect the hook on the spring-removal tool to the hook on the idler pulley spring, and disconnect the spring from the stud as illustrated in Figure 50.
+Connect the hook on the spring removal tool to the hook on the idler pulley spring, and disconnect the spring from the stud as illustrated in Figure 46.

-- Spring-removal tool
+- 1. Spring removal tool

 - 2. Drive belt

-- 3. Idler pulley spring (spring cover not shown)
+- 3. Idler pulley spring

-- cover not shown)
+- 4. Idler pulley

+- Engine (see-through for illustrative purposes)

-- 4. Remove the idler pulley spring from the idler-pulley assembly (Figure 51).
+4. Remove the idler pulley spring from the idler pulley assembly (Figure 47).